 - 1. Stop all jobs and applications and then stop the operating system on the system or logical partition. - 2.
 Remove all tapes, diskettes, and CD-ROM. - 3.
 Turn off the system unit power.
 The next step boots the server or logical partition from the stand-alone diagnostics CD-ROM.
-If the optical drive is not available as the boot device on the server or logical partition on which you are working, follow these steps: - a.
+If the optical drive is not available as a boot device on the server or logical partition on which you are working, follow these steps: - a.
 Access the ASMI.
-For information on using the ASMI, see Accessing the ASMI for information on using the ASMI. - b.
-On the ASMI main menu, click on Power/Restart Control. - c.
+For information on using the ASMI, see Accessing the ASMI. - b.
+On the ASMI main menu, click Power/Restart Control. - c.
 Click Power On/Off System. - d.
 Select the Service mode boot from default boot list option in the AIX or Linux logical partition mode boot drop-down menu. - e.
 Click Save settings and power on.
-As soon as the optical drive has power, insert the standalone diagnostic CD-ROM. - f.
-Go to step 5. - 4.
-Turn on the system unit power and immediately insert the diagnostics CD-ROM into the optical drive. - 5.
-After the keyboard POST indicator displays on the system console and before the last POST indicator (speaker) displays, press the numeric 5 key on the system console to indicate that a service mode boot should be initiated using the default-service mode boot list.
+When the optical drive is powered on, insert the stand-alone diagnostic CD-ROM. - f.
+Go to step 5 on page 28.

-- 6. Enter any requested password. - 7.
+- 4. Turn on the system unit power and immediately insert the diagnostics CD-ROM into the optical - 5.
+After the keyboard POST indicator displays on the system console and before the last POST indicator (speaker) displays, press the numeric 5 key on the system console to indicate that a service mode boot must be initiated by using the default-service mode boot list. - 6.
+Enter any requested password. - 7.
 At the Diagnostic Operating Instructions display, press Enter.